parisainthestars/Targeted-Forgetting-Generative-Models/README.md

 ## 🔍 Project Overview

-The goal is to "surgically" remove specific concepts (e.g., specific digits) from a trained Generative Model without retraining it from scratch.
+The goal is to remove specific concepts (e.g., specific digits) from a trained Generative Model without retraining it from scratch.
 We achieve this using a hybrid loss objective:

 1.  **Surrogate Optimization:** Forcing the target class to map to a maximum entropy distribution (Uniform Noise).
 2.  **Elastic Weight Consolidation (EWC):** Penalizing changes to parameters critical for previous knowledge (using Fisher Information).